Jennifer-Zhan/Websys_Labs/lab4/README.md

 Jiahui Wu: Finish part2 and dubug for all three files.

 Jonathan Yang: Not good at JavaScript, give suggestion for part1b.

+Shuhan Li: A little bit confused about Javascript, searching for relevant js function examples and giving some ideas about part3.